stratosphereips/StratosphereLinuxIPS/docs/feel_project.md

 mixing was designed to fully utilize all captured malware traffic.
 The total number of feature vectors for each client can be seen in the following table.
-In the Supervised Approach Section we described the malware vaccine which is a set feature vectors from the malware dataset, which is send to the clients to improve the convergence of the supervised federated methods.
+In the Supervised Approach Section we described the malware vaccine which is a set feature vectors from the malware dataset, which is sent to the clients to improve the convergence of the supervised federated methods.
 On each day we dedicated one day of a malware datasets to be used as a vaccine.
 Which malware dataset is used as a vaccine for a given day is shown in the following table.
 When the